Become a donor or member and support our work to advance access to medicines. For everyone. Everywhere

 Fact or Fiction?
 What Healthcare Professionals Need to Know about Pharmaceutical Marketing in the European Union

-With a specific focus on pharmaceutical promotion in the European Union, this new guide from Health Action International teaches students to identify and assess the methods used in pharmaceutical promotion activities, as well as their impact on clinical practice and public health.
+With a specific focus on pharmaceutical promotion in the European Union, this recently re-branded guide from Health Action International teaches students to identify and assess the methods used in pharmaceutical promotion activities, as well as their impact on clinical practice and public health.
 They also develop the ability to critically appraise pharmaceutical promotion activities in a way that safeguards access to medicines.

 Understanding and Responding to Pharmaceutical Promotion: A Practical Guide